cesards/GitManual/README.md

 ---------------------
 You can replace local changes using
 ```
-git checkout -- *FILENAME*
+git checkout -- FILENAME
 ```
-This command replace changes in your current folder with the last work of *HEAD*.
+This command replace changes in your current folder with the last work of HEAD.
 Both changes and files already added to Index will be without changes.
 If you want to undo local changes and commits, you can bring las server version and point to your main copy
 ```
 git fetch origin
 git reset --hard origin/master